Barry Manilow: 1970s

 Manilow's breakthrough in Britain came with the release of Even Now, the first of many top-20 albums on that side of the Atlantic, which contained four singles that became major hits in the US.
 This was quickly followed by Manilow Magic – The Best Of Barry Manilow, also known as Greatest Hits.
 In the late 1970s and early 1980s, ABC aired four variety television specials starring Manilow, who served as an executive producer.
 The Barry Manilow Special with Penny Marshall as his guest premiered on March 2, 1977, to an audience of 37 million.
-The special was nominated for four Emmys and won in the category of "Outstanding Comedy-Variety or Music Special."
-The Second Barry Manilow Special in 1978, with Ray Charles as his guest, was also nominated for four Emmys.
+The special was nominated for four Emmys at the 29th Primetime Emmy Awards and won in the category of Outstanding Special–Comedy, Variety or Music.
+The Second Barry Manilow Special in 1978, with Ray Charles as his guest, was also nominated for four Emmys at the 30th Primetime Emmy Awards.

 Manilow's "Ready to Take a Chance Again" originated in the film Foul Play, which also featured "Copacabana", from his fourth studio album Even Now.
-"Ready to Take a Chance Again" was nominated that year for the "Best Original Song" Oscar.
-On February 11, 1979, a concert from Manilow's sold-out dates at the Greek Theater in Los Angeles aired on the HBO series Standing Room Only, which was the first pay-television show to pose a serious threat to network primetime specials for ratings.
+"Ready to Take a Chance Again" and its songwriters Charles Fox and Norman Gimbel were nominated that year for the "Best Original Song" Oscar at the 51st Academy Awards.
+On February 11, 1979, a concert from Manilow's sold-out dates from his Even Now Tour at the Greek Theater in Los Angeles aired on the HBO series Standing Room Only, which was the first pay-television show to pose a serious threat to network primetime specials for ratings.
 From the same tour in 1978, a one-hour special from Manilow's sold-out concert at the Royal Albert Hall aired in the UK.

 On May 23, 1979, ABC aired The Third Barry Manilow Special, with John Denver as his guest.
-This special was nominated for two Emmy awards and won for "Outstanding Achievement in Choreography".
+This special was nominated for two Emmy awards at the 31st Primetime Emmy Awards and won for Outstanding Choreography.
 Also in 1979, Manilow produced Dionne Warwick's "comeback" album Dionne, her first to go platinum.
 He scored a top ten hit of his own, in the fall of 1979, with the song "Ships" (written and composed by Ian Hunter, former lead singer of Mott the Hoople) from the album One Voice.